-Obsessive compulsive disorder and drug addiction go hand-in-hand like many other co-occurring disorders.
+Obsessive-compulsive disorder and drug addiction go hand-in-hand like many other co-occurring disorders.
 Treatment for each disorder depends on the other.
 Therefore, it’s imperative that rehabilitation centers focus on resolving both through proper management and therapy.

 What is a Co-Occurring Disorder and What Does It Have to Do with Addiction?

 According to the National Alliance on Mental Illness (NAMI), “Either substance abuse or mental illness can develop first.
 A person experiencing a mental health condition may turn to drugs and alcohol as a form of self-medication to improve the troubling mental health symptoms they experience.
 Research shows though that drugs and alcohol only make the symptoms of mental health conditions worse.
-Abusing substances can also lead to mental health problems because of the effects drugs have on a person’s moods, thoughts, brain chemistry and behavior.”
+Abusing substances can also lead to mental health problems because of the effects drugs have on a person’s moods, thoughts, brain chemistry, and behavior.”

-Obsessive compulsive disorder is another one of these co-occurring disorders that complicate drug and alcohol addiction.
+Obsessive-compulsive disorder is another one of these co-occurring disorders that complicate drug and alcohol addiction.

-Other common dual diagnosis with drug addiction:
+Other common dual diagnoses with drug addiction: